 - Presence of role models that lead by a good example

 - Conducting a training course on performance management

 It’s a common, recurring misunderstanding when people think that the conventional assessment system should be abolished and that they now only need to look at the numbers on the dashboard.
 That is not true.
 The key performance indicators are factual and describes the progress made in a particular area and must often be attributed to a team or to a department.
 This can also be included in the individual assessment, but the effect that the person has had must also be determined, as well as any potential influence that was possible, too.
 No one can be simply “condemned” for not having hit a target value set by the dashboard.

 With this nuance of the performance assessment alone, the leadership could prevent a lot of problems.
 But in practice, management behavior should correlate with the ‘people watch your hips, not your lips’ concept.
 People have concerns that the new system may be used to ‘pay’ them.
 This term has caused a lot of harm and should be better replaced by ‘reward’.
 But it is undeniable that this consideration has often played a role in the decision to introduce performance management.
 Many organizations are interested in introducing performance incentives.

 Performance management in the organizational culture

 The organization’s management can better secure this objective for the long term.
-It is wiser to first collect the large and directly accessible benefit of performance management.
-This will help increasing the performance orientation.
-Only when business intelligence and improvement are well embedded in the organizational culture, a connection with performance reward can be dealt with.
-Meanwhile, it is possible to associate the introduction of performance management with promoting a better work environment, improving problem solving and enhancing the performance orientation for departments.
+It’s wiser to first collect the large and directly accessible benefit of performance management.
+This will help increase the performance orientation.
+Only when business intelligence and improvement are well-embedded in the organizational culture, can a connection with performance reward be considered.
+Meanwhile, it’s possible to associate the introduction of performance management with promoting a better work environment, improving problem solving, and enhancing the performance orientation for departments.